data-catering/data-caterer-docs/docs/docs/guide/data-source/messaging/rabbitmq.md

 #### Execute

-To tell Data Caterer that we want to run with the configurations along with the `kafkaTask`, we have to call `execute`.
+To tell Data Caterer that we want to run with the configurations along with the `rabbitmqTask`, we have to call `execute`.

 ### Run